stonefl/stonefl.github.io/_posts/2018-04-17-set-up-scala-development-environment-for-apache-spark-in-standalone-mode.md

 * Make sure there is no paths of input files pointing to your local file system in your script
 * Package up your Scala project into a `Jar` file through **Export** in Scala IDE, build from SBT or Maven
-* The format of the command is similar to the local version, but might have other parameters:
+* The format of the command is similar to the local version, but might have other parameters to consider:
    - --master
        - yarn - for running a YARN/Hadoop cluster
        - hostname:port - for connecting to a master on a Spark standalone cluster